 Where can I purchase Tabcat?

-Currently, Tabcat products are only available online, and via online 3rd party suppliers.
+Currently, Tabcat products are only available online and via online 3rd party suppliers.
 Tabcat is not available in high street and retail stores.
 We recommend only using a trusted 3rd party supplier/Authorised Reseller or buying directly from us (this official website).
 All Tabcat purchasers’ have ongoing customer support, 30 Day Money Back guarantee and a 2 year manufacturer warranty.

 Does Tabcat work abroad?

 Yes, Tabcat uses the same technology as Loc8tor, both of which use the 2.45GHz frequency band which can be used worldwide.

 Why is Tabcat better than a GPS tracker?
 Isn’t GPS the latest technology?

 In short we’ve always thought Tabcat is better than GPS for a variety of reasons.
 For example it’s much lighter, it’s more accurate, it works indoors and out…

 I’m worried that the Tag might be too heavy for my Cat.

 The Tabcat Homing Tag weighs just 6 grams and Tabcat v2 weighs even less at 5 grams.
 It is one the lightest options on the market today and much much lighter than GPS trackers than can weigh up to 60 + grams.